-Wayne Brady Is Going To Be In 'Hamilton' & It's The Most Perfect Casting Ever
+Wayne Brady Is Going To Shine In 'Hamilton'

 It didn't even seem like something was missing from Hamilton until something really special got added — more specifically a new member to the Chicago cast.
 According to The Hollywood Reporter, Wayne Brady will star in Hamilton in Chicago in Chicago and now the world seems to make more sense.
 The Hollywood Reporter reported that Brady will be taking the role of Aaron Burr in the Chicago company's Hamilton starting on Jan.
 17. It's honestly difficult to think of a better role for the Let’s Make a Deal host with the velvety singing voice of an angel.

 Brady will be replacing Joshua Henry, a two-time Tony nominee who has been performing as Burr in Chicago's Hamilton since fall of 2016.
 Now, the talented actor will be reprising his role in the national touring company, which will begin March 2017 in San Francisco.
 Certainly Chicago is sad to see Henry go, but Wayne Brady, with his masterful comedic timing and powerful but subtle presence is definitely the perfect replacement.